 As I sit here writing a new blog post for the new year, I’m completely baffled at how a whole year has blitzed past at seemingly the speed of light.
 I mean… Where has the time gone?

-I don’t know how 2018 panned out for you, but right now as I look back at the highs and lows, the great days and the not so lovely ones..
+I don’t know how this year panned out for you, but right now as I look back at the highs and lows, the great days and the not so lovely ones..
 I am above all, thankful.

 Thankful for goals met, challenges faced, skills acquired, lessons learnt and memories made.
 It wasn’t a perfect year, but it was certainly a memorable one!

-The one word I would sum up 2018 is Progress.
+The one word I would sum up the year is Progress.
 I look at almost every aspect of my life be it work, family, marriage and I’m grateful to see steps forward, ground covered and milestones met.

 In this post, I’m going to share my 3-step planning process that I use to dream for the year ahead.
 Dreaming without a plan is wishful thinking.
 So in this blog post, I’ll be walking you through how to dream in a STRATEGIC way that will allow you to slay actual goals in the coming year.